owncloud-archive/documentation/admin_manual/configuration/user/user_auth_ldap.rst

   This is an indicator that tells you approximately how many users will be listed in ownCloud.
   The number updates automatically after any changes.

 Active Directory offers "Recursive retrieval of all AD group memberships of a user".
 This means essentially that you would be able to search the group you enter and all the other child groups from this groups for users.

 Enter this filter to access this feature for a single group

 ::

-  "(&(objectClass=user)(memberof:1.2.840.113556.1.4.1941:=CN=<groupname>,DC=example,DC=com))"
+  (&(objectClass=user)(memberof:1.2.840.113556.1.4.1941:=CN=<groupname>,DC=example,DC=com))

 Enter your group name instead of the "<groupname>" placeholder.

-  If you want to search multiple groups with this feature adjust your filter like this:
+If you want to search multiple groups with this feature, adjust your filter like this:

 ::

-  "(&
+  (&
       (objectClass=user)
         (|
           (memberOf:1.2.840.113556.1.4.1941:=CN=<groupname1>,CN=Users,DC=example,DC=com)
           (memberOf:1.2.840.113556.1.4.1941:=CN=<groupname2>,CN=Users,DC=example,DC=com)
         )
-    )"
+  )

-You can add as many groups to recurse into in the format (|(m1)(m2)(m3).....)
+You can add as many groups to recurse into in the format ``(|(m1)(m2)(m3).....)``

 Description from Microsoft: